junchen-fu/DIGER/README.md

-# DIGER: Discrete Item Generation for Recommendation
+# DIGER: Differentiable Semantic ID for Generative Recommendation

 A minimal, clean implementation for anonymous review.